ksator/automation_summit_Q3_2018/README.md

 ## Gitlab

+There is a Gitlab docker image available https://hub.docker.com/r/gitlab/gitlab-ce/

 ### Pull a Docker image

-There is a Gitlab docker image available https://hub.docker.com/r/gitlab/gitlab-ce/
-Check if you already have them locally:
+Check if you already have it locally:
 ```
 $ docker images
 ```